Master of Education

 Application Deadline: January 15 (Priority), May 1 (Final)

-The one-year M.Ed. program centers on increasing equity and social justice across educational contexts.
+The one-year Master of Education (M.Ed.) program centers on increasing equity and social justice across educational contexts.
 Practitioners in K12 classrooms, as well as educators in other sectors, will develop a critical awareness of systemic oppression and methods of enacting social justice for increased student success.
 Applicants will choose between two M.Ed.
-Concentrations: Critical Educational Change and Leadership and ESOL (English for Speakers of Other Languages) Endorsement.
+Concentrations: Critical Educational Change and Leadership and English for Speakers of Other Languages (ESOL) Endorsement.

 Application Deadline: Autumn (TBD)